 As patient groups form cross-border networks online, many life sciences companies are mirroring these efforts and experimenting with new patient engagement teams.
-With the growth of specialty pharma and a shift toward outcomes-based reimbursement, leading drug makers are realigning research, sales and marketing resources to build networks of patients, payers, healthcare
+With the growth of speciality pharma and a shift toward outcomes-based reimbursement, leading drug makers are realigning research, sales, and marketing resources to build networks of patients, payers, healthcare and professionals, life sciences stakeholders.
+The question remains, is patient engagement a new way to create value, or just the latest in a long line of pharma marketing buzzwords?

 "Patient engagement has always been a priority for Janssen and the industry.
-The better we understand the patient journey, the better we can serve our primary customer - the physician," said Michel Baes, Janssen's vice president of marketing operations, customer orientation and transformation.
-"Those companies working in heavily researched, rapidly developing therapy areas like oncology are already seeing the need to stop focusing on product information only, and start offering patients and physicians holistic solutions - from prevention through to aftercare."
+The better we understand the patient journey, the better we can serve our primary customer - the physician," said Michel Baes, vice president of marketing operations, customer orientation, Janssen. and transformation at "Those companies working in heavily researched, rapidly developing therapy areas like oncology are already seeing the need to stop focusing on product information only, and start offering patients and physicians holistic solutions - from prevention through to aftercare."

-As 4G and sensor technology grows, the opportunities to gather accurate, context-based data from large patient groups in real time are also changing how life sciences companies approach patient engagement.
-Some pharmaceutical companies are seeking to bring clinicians, payers and patients together in therapy-specific social networks, online and through traditional professional conferences and sponsorships, which they hope will result in greater information exchange and data-mining capabilities.
-There are two technical challenges life sciences companies face when building successful multi-stakeholder therapy-area networks: providing relevant, compliant content and managing the impending flood of incoming context-based data from customers and patients.
+As 4G and sensor technology grow, the opportunities to gather accurate, context-based data from large patient groups in real time are also changing how life sciences companies approach patient engagement.
+Some pharma companies are seeking to bring clinicians, payers, and patients together in therapy-specific social networks, online, and through traditional professional conferences and sponsorships, which they hope will result in greater information exchange and data-mining capabilities.
+There are two technical challenges life sciences companies face when building successful multi-stakeholder therapy-area networks: providing relevant, compliant content, and managing the impending flood of incoming context-based data from customers and patients.

-Forward-thinking life sciences technology leaders are resolving this dual challenge by integrating their CRM and content management systems into a unified cloud-based system that supports a holistic approach to customer engagement and data management.
-From ensuring all communications are compliant to gathering and analyzing customer insight, integrating disparate legacy platforms in the cloud has potential to make big pharma agile and responsive enough to effectively lead global networks of multiple stakeholders around a specific therapy area.
+According to van den Burg, forwardthinking life sciences technology leaders are resolving this dual challenge by integrating their CRM and content management systems into a unified cloudbased system that supports a holistic approach to customer engagement and data management.
+From ensuring all communications are compliant to gathering and analysing customer insight, integrating disparate legacy platforms in the cloud has potential to make big pharma agile and responsive enough to effectively lead global networks of multiple stakeholders around a specific therapy area.